Bijman/srb2bld/README.md

 ***Compiles successfully, but it can throw SIGABRT error on some macOS versions.
 Compiled build runs fine on macOS 10.14/Mojave.

-****Compiles successfully from Ubuntu 18.04 Docker container, but it throws exception when running build everytime.
+****Compiles successfully from Ubuntu 18.04 Docker container.
+It requires glibc compatibility layer named gcompat.

 # Supported Android builds
 - SRB2 Android by Lactozilla